-The US Department of Commerce's Bureau of Industry and Security (BIS)’s has introduced a landmark rule that will prohibit Chinese and Russian-made components in vehicle connectivity and autonomous systems.
-The rule would affect nearly all new vehicles sold in the United States, creating urgent pressure on automotive manufacturers to transform their supply chains.
+The US Department of Commerce's Bureau of Industry and Security (BIS) has announced a landmark rule that will prohibit Chinese and Russian-made components in vehicle connectivity and autonomous systems.
+The rule affects all new vehicles sold in the United States, creating an imperative for automotive manufacturers to transform their supply chains.

 The Challenge at Hand

-The regulation would affect two critical systems in modern vehicles:
+The regulation impacts two critical systems in modern vehicles:

 - Vehicle Connectivity Systems (VCS): Hardware and software enabling external communication such as Wifi, Bluetooth, cellular and satellite